-The Center's programs have been funded by the Ford Foundation, Rockefeller Brothers Fund, and Knight Foundation, among others.
+Support for the Center’s programs has been provided by the Ford Foundation, Rockefeller Foundation, Rockefeller Brothers Fund, and Knight Foundation, among others.

 ‣ Broaden civic engagement and cultivate leadership with increased concentration on marginalized populations (equitable engagement)